LineageOS/lineage_wiki/pages/libvirt-qemu.md

 | virtio_x86_64    | virtio_x86_64_go     | x86 (64-bit only)                | Android Go | LineageOS 21.0  |
 {: .table }

-{% include alerts/important.html content="Running one of the x86_64 targets require a CPU which supports the SSE 4.2 instruction set, otherwise it will not boot." %}
+{% include alerts/important.html content="Running one of the x86_64 targets require a CPU which supports the AVX and SSE 4.2 instruction set, otherwise it will not boot." %}

-{% include alerts/warning.html content="Some old entry level x86_64 CPUs may also would not be able to run the x86_64 targets.
-For example, in the Intel® Haswell family, Intel Core i3 CPUs will run it without problems.
-However, when running on Intel Celeron® CPUs, Android will fail to boot with logcat messages like `IKeystoreService` fails to start." %}

 {% include alerts/important.html content="If you wish to run the virtual machine on ARMv9 devices (with hardware acceleration), you must select the `virtio_arm64only` target.
 The `virtio_arm64` target will not boot on these processor variants, as they don't support 32-bit mode." %}